BeanedTaco/beanedtaco/README.md

-## Hello!
-Bonjour! こんにちは! 안녕하세요!
+## Hey there!

-I'm Danny, a full-stack developer, web designer, and coordinator in many communities.
-I have skills in JavaScript (Node, Deno, Electron, and client-side) and Python.
-I'm also slowly learning Java, TypeScript, C#, Rust, and Go too!
+I'm Danny, a software engineer, UI and web designer, systems administrator, and data analyst.

+I have skills in JavaScript and TypeScript (Node, Deno, Electron, and client-side), Python, and Java.
+I'm learning C#, C++, Rust, and Go at the moment.

-I am a Head/Lead Developer at [Ice Cream Studios](https://discord.gg/XUPHpTrZdP).
+I am a Lead Developer at [Ice Cream Studios](https://discord.gg/XUPHpTrZdP).
 We develop the namesake bot Ice Cream.
+I also co-own [FibreDragon](https://fibredragon.com) with a friend of mine.

+My personal projects include Discord bots, software, and systems administration.
+My main coding project at the moment is [Songfish](https://github.com/Dannnington/songfish), an invite-only Discord bot for music playback.

 ***My website has all my social medias and links.
 It can be found [here](https://bean.codes).***